raghad-murad/First-Task---Application-Form/README.md

 * Pixel-perfect conversion from Figma to code.
 * Fully responsive layout using **CSS Grid** and **Media Queries**.
-* Functional **Side Drawer Navigation** for mobile screens using vanilla JavaScript.
+* Mobile **Side Drawer Navigation** implemented with minimal JavaScript for toggle behavior only.
 * Custom file upload UI with icons.
 * Accessible and validated input fields with error messages.
 * Visual consistency across devices.